orthecreedence/hustle/README.md

 - `tube` specifies the tube we're putting this item into.
 Defaults to "default".
 - `priority` specifies this item's priority. `0` is the most important, with anything higher getting less important.
-Defaults to `1024`.
+Defaults: `1024`
+- `delay` is how many seconds to wait before the job becomes ready.
+Default: `0`
+- `ttr` is how many seconds the job has to live once reserved.
+If this many seconds passes before the job is [deleted](#hustlequeuedelete) or [released](#hustlequeuerelease), the job is automatically put back into the ready state.
+Set to `0` to disable the ttr.
+Default: `0`
 - `success` is fired when the job has been added to the queue.
 The first argument is the full item that was passed back (which is in the [standard format](#queue-item-format)).
 You may want to make note of the item's ID (`item.id`) because this will allow